ldijkman/randomnerd_esp32_wifi_manager/README.md

-# the ESP8266 version is better / furter
+# the ESP8266 version is better / leading / further

 ESP8266-LittleFS-wifi-manager.ino